MP Estate Planning UK

 Who is this guide for and what risks do blended families face?

 This guide is for homeowners with a spouse or civil partner and children from an earlier relationship.
-Blended families face risks such as informal promises failing after death, remarriage, long-term care needs or a partner’s bankruptcy.
-Without clear planning, a surviving spouse may lack housing security and children may not receive the inheritance intended for them.
+Blended families face risks such as informal promises failing after death, the surviving spouse remarrying (which revokes any existing will), long-term care costs averaging £1,200–£1,500 per week depleting the estate, or a partner’s bankruptcy.
+Without clear planning, a surviving spouse may gain full control of the estate while children from a previous relationship receive nothing.

 Why can informal promises about inheritance fail?

-Verbal assurances or informal agreements are not legally binding.
-Wills can be revoked by later marriage, bank accounts and property titles may follow different rules, and creditors or care providers can make claims.
-Only proper wills, trusts or title changes reliably protect intentions.
+Verbal assurances and informal agreements have no legal force.
+Wills can be revoked by a later marriage, property held as joint tenants passes automatically by survivorship regardless of the will, and creditors or local authority care fee assessments can make claims against the estate.
+Only properly drafted wills, trusts, and title changes reliably protect your intentions.

 What key outcomes do most people want to achieve?

-Most want to ensure the surviving spouse has a secure place to live and enough income, while also protecting children’s entitlement to a fair share.
-The aim is to balance lifetime security for the partner with a clear path for children to inherit the eventual capital.
+Most want to ensure the surviving spouse has a secure place to live and enough income for their lifetime, while also protecting children’s entitlement to a fair share of the estate.
+The aim is to balance lifetime security for the partner with a clear, legally binding path for children to inherit the eventual capital.

 What happens if you die without a Will under UK intestacy rules?

-If you die married or in a civil partnership and have children, the estate is split by fixed statutory rules.
-The spouse receives the deceased’s personal chattels, a statutory legacy (currently £322,000) and a share of the remainder.
-The children share the rest.
-These rules often do not match families’ wishes.
+If you die married or in a civil partnership and have children, the estate is split under fixed statutory rules in England and Wales.
+The spouse receives the deceased’s personal chattels, a statutory legacy of £322,000, and half of the remaining estate.
+The children share the other half.
+These rules do not distinguish between children of the current marriage and children from a previous relationship — all biological and adopted children share equally.
+The rules rarely match blended families’ wishes.

 What is the £322,000 statutory legacy and how does residue sharing work?